 ABOUT THIS COURSE

-This unique course directly addresses the cultural, environmental, team and resource issues that impact the overall analytic function in mid-sized and large organizations.
-This course is not academic or theoretical.
-Rather, it is designed and facilitated by seasoned strategic consultants who directly encounter the challenges of implementing analytics in today’s organizations.
+This short course addresses the cultural, environmental, team and resource issues that directly impacts AI adoption in medium and large organizations.
+It is designed and facilitated by active and highly seasoned strategic consultants who frequently encounter the vast challenges and realities of modern organizational AI and machine learning implementation.

 -